 How it worksTubular modules consist of a minimum of two tubes; the inner tube, called the membrane tube, and the outer tube, which is the shell.
 The feed stream goes across the length of the membrane tube and is filtered out into the outer shell while concentrate collects at the opposite end of the membrane tube.
+They are commonly used for applications such as oily wastewater treatment, MBR and other high solids processes.

 DisadvantagesLow packing density and large size are disadvantages of tubular modules.
 Packing density of tubular modules is higher than plate and frame systems but lower than capillary, hollow fiber, and spiral wound elements.
 Because of the large inner diameter of the tubular modules, flow requirements are higher than those of other system configurations.
+The capital and operating costs (pump energy) for tubular membranes tends to be very high, along with the requirements for larger footprints for capital equipment.

 AdvantagesTubular systems have less fouling compared to plate and frame systems, and a similar amount of fouling when compared to spiral and capillary.
 Tubular systems allow for robust cleaning methods such as the use of harsh chemicals, backwash, and even mechanical cleaning which might not be available for other system configurations.
+They can handle the highest solids and emulsified oil load compared to many other membrane types and can be physically cleaned with sponge balls.

 - Definition of a Membrane